karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- refactor(gen-system): reuse centralized config discovery/stanPath resolution from src/stan/config (findConfigPathSync + loadConfig) instead of a local resolver in gen-system.ts to avoid drift.

 - refactor(cli): centralize (DEFAULT) help tag helper in cli-utils and adopt in index/run.options/snap (removed duplicate local helpers).
 - refactor(archive): share tar exclusion filter and archive warnings logger; adopt in archive.ts and diff.ts for consistent behavior.
 - refactor(fs): introduce ensureStanWorkspace() and refactor ensureOutAndDiff/ensureOutputDir to prevent drift in workspace directory creation.
 - feat(run/input): add sigintOnly option to installCancelKeys to allow SIGINT‑only wiring (no raw mode/keypress) for no‑live/CI; LoggerUI now uses the unified handler (SIGINT only).
 - refactor(system): extract parts→monolith assembler to src/stan/system/assemble.ts; adopt in dev script (gen-system.ts) and runtime archive path for the dev repo.
 - refactor(module): add getModuleRoot()/getPackagedSystemPromptPath(); adopt in archive/version/init/docs for a single source of module/dist discovery.
 - refactor(run/exec): Remove direct console logging; engine is now fully “silent” and reports lifecycle only via hooks.
 LoggerUI/LiveUI remain the only presentation layers.
 - feat(run/ui Logger): Add SIGINT parity in no‑live mode.
 LoggerUI now installs a SIGINT handler to trigger the same single cancellation pipeline used by LiveUI, ensuring consistent behavior across modes.
 - test(run): UI parity — run the same selection with live and no‑live; assert identical outputs and archive decisions.